pv/mediasnake/docs/install.rst

 This also needs to be done after every time you change ``config.ini``.

 You should be able to browse to http://yoursite/mediasnake/ There, log in, and go to the admin tab.
-Press "Rescan for Videos" and you should be all set!
+Press "Rescan for Videos" and wait --- this may take some time as it generates all video thumbnails at once.
+After that, you should be all set!

 Web server configuration (NGINX)